 The city plans to expand the search at Oaklawn and to resume the search for possible mass graves at Newblock Park, west of downtown, and The Canes, an area alongside the Arkansas River near downtown.

-The $20 million project which sits at the corner of Greenwood Avenue and Archer Street honors the icons of Black Wall Street and memorializes the victims of the 1921 Tulsa Race Massacre.
+The $20 million project at the corner of Greenwood Avenue and Archer Street honors the icons of Black Wall Street and memorializes the victims of the 1921 Tulsa Race Massacre.

 One year ago today, President Joe Biden visited Tulsa’s Greenwood District, 100 years after it was destroyed by white gangs.